dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ## How do I renew my annual license?

 When your license(s) expires in 90 days, you will begin to receive our renewal reminder emails.
-We usually send a series of annual license renewal follow-up emails (90 days before expiration, 60 days, 30 days, 14 days, 7 days and the expiry date) to the order contacts.
+We usually send a series of annual license renewal follow-up emails (90 days before expiration, 60 days, 30 days, 14 days, 7 days, and the expiry date) to the order contacts.

 You can go to "Order" - "Upcoming Renewal" and check "Renew Annual License" tab.
-You will find all the license(s) which could renewed.
+You will find all the license(s) which could be renewed.

 You can check all or one of them to renew.

 ![Renew-License1]({{site.assets}}img/Renew-License-1.png)

 You can also send email <sales@dynamsoft.com> to ask for official quote or proforma invoice to process the renewal order.

 ## How do I expand quota of my runtime license?